Ph.D., Population, Health and Place, University of Southern California

 M.S., Architectural and Urban Conservation, The Stuart Weitzman School of Design, University of Pennsylvania

-M.S., Urban Development Planning, Bartlett School of Built Environment, University College London
+M.Sc., Urban Development Planning, The Bartlett School of the Built Environment, University College London

 B.S., Land Resource Management, College of Land Science and Technology, China Agricultural University